I. If You Need to Calm Down Right Now

 Andrew Weil’s popular technique.
 Limited direct primary research; the long exhale is consistent with the extended-exhale parasympathetic mechanism, but the specific ratio isn’t supported by research as superior to simpler protocols.

 Has solid evidence for acute autonomic activation and modulation of the innate immune response in healthy controls.
-Has documented to cause serious harm when practiced incorrectly.
+Has documented to cause serious harm when practised incorrectly.

 Active SNS upregulation through forceful diaphragmatic pumping.
 Fast-acting alertness and stress-state shift.

-Traditional pranayama technique for energization.
+Traditional pranayama technique for energisation.
 Uses passive inhale and forceful diaphragmatic exhale.
 Modest evidence base for cardiovascular and respiratory effects.

 The foundational Buteyko technique.
 The strongest non-pharmacological evidence base for asthma symptom management.
 RCTs have shown 90% reductions in beta-agonist reliever use and 49% reductions in inhaled steroid use over three months, without significant changes in objective lung function.

 If your BOLT/Control Pause score is below 15 seconds, skip this and start with Breathing Recovery (below).
-Air hunger may destabilize you.
+Air hunger may destabilise you.

 A diagnostic test.
 Measures your tolerance to CO2 via the duration of comfortable breath hold after a passive exhale.
 Useful as a feedback tool to track progress.